How to spend the perfect 3 days in Prague and take in as many sights as possible!

-To get away from the touristy side of Prague, get off the boat at Wenceslas Square in the center of the New Town.
+To get away from the touristy side of Prague, get off the boat at Wenceslas Square in the center of New Town.
 Bustling with life and with a great selection of cheap bars and restaurants, it would be a shame to leave the city without having seen this part of town.
-We can’t say the same thing for our next recommendation though which is but a short fifteen-minute bus journey away…
+We can’t say the same thing for our next recommendation, though, which is but a short fifteen-minute bus journey away…

 Yes, that’s right, Zizkov TV Tower might be worth giving a miss!
 Voted the second ugliest building in the world, the tower is what can only politely be described as an eyesore.
 Almost spaceship-like in design, the glistening Soviet-era building juts out ungainly above the Prague rooftops.
 With some great views of the city, however, you can be forgiven for not visiting this distinctively ugly building.